Small Intestine Cancer (Adenocarcinoma) Stages

 How is the stage determined?

-• The extent (size) of the main tumor (T): How far has the cancer grown into the layers of the wall of the small intestine?
-Has the cancer reached nearby structures or organs?
+• Tumor (T): How far has the cancer grown into the layers of the wall of the small intestine?
+Has it reached nearby structures or organs?

-• The spread (metastasis) to distant sites (M): Has the cancer spread to distant parts of the body?
-The most common sites of spread are the liver and the inner lining of the abdomen (peritoneal cavity).
+• Metastasis (M): Has the cancer spread to distant parts of the body?
+Small intestine cancer most often spreads to the liver and the inner lining of the abdomen (peritoneal cavity).

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.